 They are using NetSpend prepaid debit cards as a service to park their money and make it available to them whenever they need it.
 Sounds convenient, but convenience comes at a cost.
 If you think "self-banking" means escaping the transaction fees or account fees charged by banks, think again.
 When you sign up for a pay-as-you-go NetSpend prepaid debit card, you're going to get dinged for every regular purchase you make.

-- 1.5% cash back on everything you buy.
+- Introductory cash back of 3% on all purchases for the first 12 months up to $10,000 then 1.5% cash back on everything you buy.
 No limit.

 - Enjoy a 10% Anniversary Bonus on all Cash Rewards earned once a year.